adaltas/node-csv/README.md

 To generate the JavaScript files, run `npm run coffee`.

-The test suite is run online with [Travis][travis] against the versions 0.10, 0.11 and 0.12 of Node.js.
+The test suite is run online with [Travis](https://travis-ci.org/#!/adaltas/node-csv-stringify).
+See the [Travis definition file](https://github.com/adaltas/node-csv-stringify/blob/master/.travis.yml) to view the tested Node.js version.

 Contributors
 ------------